We're starting to, I don't want to hear no complaints.

 There's no way it's open right now.

-Oh, right now, no, I don't know.
+No, I don't know.

 Yeah.

-Uh here.
+Out here.

 Here?

-We got time to come in here?
+Oh, we got time to come in here?

-This is the last bit of the map.
+This is the last bit of it.

-This is the last bit?
+This is the last bit.

-A hundred years of made men and their associates.
+100 years of made men and their associates.

 And then look.